pangxueyu233/CCI-in-ESCC/README.md

 # **Codes of analyzing and visualization in omics data**

-The codes of this project included four parts, `scRNA-seq` data analysis, `TCGA-ESCC`data analysis, `micro-array` data analysis and `protein` data analysis.
+The codes of this project were divided into four parts, `scRNA-seq` data analysis, `TCGA-ESCC`data analysis, `micro-array` data analysis and `protein` data analysis.
 The general processing of these data had been recorded in following pages, and stored as markdown files.

+*To better analyze and visualize our data, we have modified a lot of function formulas from previous perfect packages.
+And we also be happy to share them to help you improve your work efficiency in omics data analysis and visualizations.
+You could found them by clicking [here](CCI-Identify/extended_tools).*

 * ## 1.
 Codes of ESCC single-cell landscape